-Should-Have: These initiatives are not critical, yet would provide significant business and customer value.
+Should-Have: These initiatives are not critical but would provide significant business and customer value.

-Could-Have: Once the “Must-Haves” and “Should-Haves” are taken care of, these are the initiatives to prioritize next that would add value if they existed, but aren’t absolutely needed.
+Could-Have: Once the “Must-Haves” and “Should-Haves” are taken care of, these are the initiatives to prioritize next.
+They would add value but aren’t absolutely needed.

-Won’t-Have: These are the initiatives that the team forgoes prioritizing in the current timeframe or in the future.
+Won’t-Have: These are the initiatives that the team excludes from the prioritization process.
 Including items in this category helps to prevent scope creep and keep the team focused.

-The MoSCoW model can be applied by any team, for example, the QA team could use it to decide which test cases to prioritize in the next sprint.
+Any team can apply the MoSCoW model.
+For example, the QA team could use it to decide which test cases to prioritize in the next sprint.
 However, there are some potential drawbacks to just using MoSCoW for product prioritization.
-For instance, it might be susceptible to bias and scoring could be imprecise due to a lack of the proper inputs to make the right decisions.
+For instance, it might be susceptible to bias, and scoring could be imprecise due to a lack of the proper inputs to make the right decisions.

 The Kano Model